-Another topic surfacing about Google involves the high cost of hiring top notch search scientists.
-We get some insight into that with Google ignites Silicon Valley hiring frenzy.
+Another topic surfacing about Google involves the high cost of hiring top-notch search scientists.
 The current hiring pace at Google is ten new employees a day.
 That’s a lot of search scientists, and they don’t come cheaply.
 One of the aspects of this hiring frenzy that I found interesting were the efforts to hire more female engineers.

 One of the issues raised in Google’s most recent quarterly filing with the Securities and Exchange Commission noted that the search engine was looking to outsource “worldwide billing, collection and credit evaluation functions to a third-party service provider, Bertelsmann AG.”
 That sounds like a good idea to me.
 The company would also track Adsense revenue sharing agreements.

 It sounds like the running of a large search giant could be as complex a task as the search algorithms that power the company’s search results.
 I don’t think that I’d want to do it.